 Some drivers like Sherpashare, but there are a whole host of other options these days.

 The past few months have seen a host of new mileage tracking apps.
-Stride Drive (iOS only for now but coming soon to Android) is a cool (and free!) new option.
+Stride Drive (iOS and Android) is a cool (and free!) new option.
 It offers an automatic system that detects when you’re driving, so you can be sure to log every mile.
-It’s already out on iOS – If you’ve tried it, let us know what you think!

 Hurdlr is another currently free mileage tracking option.
 It allows for more control over tracking, so it won’t use up so much battery when you’re not driving.